 Beyond data processing, the cloud also represents an excellent way to store data, independently or as part of a ‘compute’ offering.
 There are two different types of storage depending on your needs:

-“At OVH, Public Cloud Storage is focused on data storage or backup in the cloud.
+“At OVHcloud, Public Cloud Storage is focused on data storage or backup in the cloud.
 It exists in two forms: if you need unlimited data storage and require access to your data at any time (for an e-commerce site for instance), Object Storage is for you.
 For long term archiving with deferred retrieval (data access is not immediate), the less costly Cloud Archive is ideal.
 Cloud Archive is suitable for occasional (multimedia, old catalog, etc.) or regular (balance sheet, dematerialized admin, etc.) archiving needs,” adds Mehdi Bekkai.

 The OVH extra: “With the Object Storage offers, your data is triple replicated and highly protected.”